tjovic/database-design-labs-public/SCHEMA-REFERENCE.md

 > A recap of the `AdventureWorksENG` database used throughout this course.
 > If you already met this schema in an introductory course, treat this as a
-> refresher, not new material — every lab from [Lab 00](labs/lab00-tsql-essentials/)
+> refresher, not new material
-> onward assumes you can read this diagram without help.

 `AdventureWorksENG` is a small, Croatian-market variant of Microsoft's AdventureWorks sample database: a retailer selling products (organized into